abdulhakkeempa/Python-Minesweeper/README.md

     ```
     git clone https://github.com/hakkeempa/Python-Minesweeper.git
     ```
-2. Open the .exe file named 'minesweeper'
+2. Open the Executable Application file named 'minesweeper.exe'

-Note : The Application may throw an error if the machine is not 64 bit and Windows 10 or above
+**Note : The Application may throw an error if the machine is not 64 bit and Windows 10 or above